Fundamental Analysis Guides

 The 2008 Financial Crisis Crash In Numbers

-The financial crisis was an aggressive crash lasting just 16 months but managed to wipe out 54% of the value of stocks.
+The financial crisis was an aggressive crash lasting just 16 months, but it wiped out 54% of stock value.
 Due to the decisive central bank and government action, the recovery took five years and was not prolonged more than necessary.

 Stock Market Crashes Chart: Stock Market Crash 2008 - Financial Crisis